We have moved!

 .udafile for this Document Type is now updated with the changes.
 The file is located in the

-- You’ve also created a new data type that’s used on the document type.
-This data type is stored as a new file in the
+- You've also created a new data type that's used on the Document Type.
+This data type is also stored as a new file in the

-- Using Git, commit those two changed files to your local repository and push them to the Cloud environment using
+- Using Git, commit those two changed files to your local repository and push them to your Cloud repository.

-- On the Cloud environment a deployment kicks in and the document type is updated and the new data type you created locally is now automatically created in the Cloud environment as well
+- A deployment kicks in and the Document Type is updated and the new Data Type you created locally is now automatically created on the remote environment as well.

-In the above example, GitKraken is used to stage, commit and deploy changes made to a Document type plus a newly added data type from a local environment to a Cloud Development environment.
-You are of course welcome to use any Git client or cli of your choice.
+In the above example, GitKraken is used to stage, commit, and deploy changes made to a Document type plus a newly added data type from a local environment to a Cloud Development environment.
+You are welcome to use any Git client or or command line interface of your choice.

-Once you’ve deployed your local changes to your Cloud environment deploying to your remaining Cloud environments (e.g. Staging and/or Live) is done using the 'Deploy changes to ..' button in the Umbraco Cloud portal.
-Learn more about how this is done in our section about deploying between two Cloud environments.
+Once you've deployed your local changes to your Cloud environment deploying to your remaining Cloud environments (e.g. Staging and/or Live) is done using the 'Deploy changes to ..' button in the Umbraco Cloud portal.
+For more information, see the Deploying between Cloud environments article.

 Deploying without using a Git client

-If you don't have a Git client installed on your local machine, or prefer to work with Git through command line, you can use eg. Git Bash and the following commands:
+If you don't have a Git client installed on your local machine, or prefer to work with Git through the command line, you can use eg. Git for Windows and the following commands:

-# Navigate to the repository folder cd mySite # Check status of the repository for pending changes git status # Add pending changes git add -A # Commit staged files git commit -m "Adding updated schema changed" # Push to the remote Development environment git push origin master # If the push is rejected you will need to pull first git pull origin master # Try to push again if there were no conflicts git push origin master
+# Navigate to the repository folder cd mySite # Check the status of the repository for pending changes git status # Add pending changes git add -A # Commit staged files git commit -m "Adding updated schema changes" # Push to the environment git push origin master # If the push is rejected you will need to pull first git pull origin master # Try to push again if there were no conflicts git push origin master

-If you had to pull down new commits, it is a good idea to see if any of these commits contained changes to the schema (anything in
+If you have to pull down new commits, it is a good idea to see if any of these commits contained changes to the schema (anything in